Watch Worship Services

 Click to View Bulletin

-Rev. Dr. Mike Hatfield will preach a sermon entitled, “A Journey to New Life”– A Meeting in a Temple.
+Rev. Dr. Mike Hatfield will preach a sermon entitled, “Sharing What We See“

 Giving of our Resources